Gardening in Asheville: Get Started With These Simple Tips

 Let me preface this by saying that while we live minutes from Downtown, I feel like Snow White.
 Just replace the apple with wine.
 Our yard houses black bear families, bobcats, foxes, coyotes, raccoons, bunnies, snakes, and birds.
 We love it, but don’t let all that cuteness fool you; our garden is in constant jeopardy.

-These days, I’m going big with a variety of tomatoes, cucumbers, squash, eggplant, and pumpkins.
-We have beautiful rose bushes (that the bugs love).
-I bought Salvia deck planters for the hummingbirds.
-Our top-deck herb garden is filled with chives, fennel, cilantro, basil, and oregano.
+I’m skipping most herbs this year except for basil, but I’ve also done a top-deck herb garden filled with chives, fennel, cilantro, and oregano.
 We’ve grown mint and dill, but you know how mint grows like a weed.

 I love Daddy Pete’s Raised Bed Mix from Reems for topsoil.
-We also hired and highly recommend Totem Rocks and Landscaping, who redid what has now become our garden beds.
-They did all of our front yard landscaping, including plants, front door walkway, stone stairs to the backyard, and our garden walkway.
+We also hired and recommend Totem Rocks and Landscaping, who redid what has now become our garden beds.
+They did all of our landscaping, including plants, front door walkway, stone stairs to the backyard, and our garden walkway.

 When To Start Outdoor Planting